samarthlamba/Brick_Breaker/README.md

-game
+Breakout Game
 ====

-This project implements the game of Breakout.
+This project implements a simple version of the game of Breakout.
+It uses dataFiles to create levels and has multiple levels with different difficulties.
+It has powerups, speicial type of bricks etc.

-Name: Matt Bowman (mab181), Sam Lamba (sl562)
+Here is a short demo of the game:

+Uploading Ultimate Breakout Game.mp4…

 ### Timeline